1200wd/bitcoinlib/README.rst

 Python Bitcoin Library
 ======================

-Bitcoin and other Cryptocurrencies Library for Python.
+Bitcoin and other Crypto currencies Library for Python.
 Includes a fully functional wallet, Mnemonic key generation and management and connection with various service providers to receive and send blockchain and transaction information.